Skip to main content

 This guide cannot cover every possible scenario, and you should review the Callback Function section and consider the best way to implement your requirements using the new system.
 However, there are some general guidelines that should help:

-, return immediately. - Otherwise, check to see if the
+• Otherwise, check to see if the payload parameter has an identity property.

-property, there is no UID2 identity available.
-You should invoke whatever the previous callback did in the equivalent situation. - Otherwise, the
+• If there is no object on the identity property, there is no UID2 identity available.
+You should invoke whatever the previous callback did in the equivalent situation.

 window.__uid2 = window.__uid2 || {};